-O=R+R(I) is a complex idea involving several commitments.
+The interests and relationships view is a complex idea involving several commitments.
 The first of these is that others' interests provide us with reasons.
 The fact that someone needs help, for example, is a reason to offer help to them.
 And all else equal, the stronger one's interests, the weightier the reasons provided by those interests.
-The second major commitment of O=R+R(I) is that the reasons provided by interests do not, on their own, ever create directed moral obligations.
+The second major commitment of the interests and relationships view is that the reasons provided by interests do not, on their own, ever create directed moral obligations.
 Rather, directed moral obligations are always a function of reasons provided by interests together with relationships.
-For example, if B is A's spouse, then this-in conjunction with the fact that B needs help-might generate an obligation for A to help B. But if B is what we call a moral stranger of A (where two individuals are moral strangers iff they have no relationship to one another) then B cannot have any obligations to A.
+For example, if B is A's spouse, then this-in conjunction with the fact that B needs help-might generate an obligation of A to help B. But if B is what we call a moral stranger of A (where two individuals are moral strangers iff they have no relationship to one another) then B cannot have any directed moral obligations to A.3

-So, the central thought in O=R+R(I) is that interests and relationships have different normative powers: interests provide reasons; relationships make moral obligations out of the reasons provided by interests.
+So, the central thought in the interests and relationships view is that interests and relationships have different normative powers: interests provide reasons; relationships make moral obligations out of the reasons provided by interests.
 Relationships, therefore, do not themselves provide reasons.
-If your spouse is drowning, for example, the reason to help her is that she needs help; the fact that she is your spouse is not any sort of reason to help her, even though that fact would enter into the explanation of why you have a moral obligation to help her.
-(In denying that relationships provide reasons, we're endorsing views ably defended Keller (2013), although we also depart from Keller in key ways-see note 9.)
+If your spouse is drowning, for example, the reason to help her is that she needs help; the fact that she is your spouse is not any sort of reason to help her, even though that fact would enter into the explanation of why you have a moral obligation to help her.4 (In denying that relationships provide reasons, we're endorsing views ably defended Keller (2013), although we also depart from Keller in key ways.)

-The plausibility of O=R+R(I) depends in significant part on how widespread relationships are.
-For if relationships are very rare, then O=R+R(I) will implausibly imply that directed moral obligations are very rare.
+The plausibility of the interests and relationships view depends in significant part on how widespread relationships are.
+For if relationships are very rare, then the interests and relationships view will implausibly imply that directed moral obligations are very rare.
 But we argue that nearly everyone has some sort of relationship to nearly everyone else.
 What's important is that, even if (as we believe) relationships are nearly ubiquitous, not all relationships are created equal.
-Different relationships have dramatically
+Different relationships have dramatically different deontic implications, in terms of both the strength and the content of obligations that arise from those relationships.